 I wish I’d negotiated more flights home within our package as I miss my family so much.

 Yet nothing about this move was bad.
 I’m very glad we took the opportunity as a family to move here.

-Nadine blogs at Live Travel Kenya.
+Nadine blogs at The Expat Mummy.
 Follow her for more advice and insights into life in Kenya, including cost of living, expat lifestyle & safari travel.